Volscente/cheat_sheets/machine_learning/mlflow/mlflow_docs.md

 ## Definition
 MLflow models let you package machine learning models in a format supported by many downstream tools, so to provision it quickly.

+## Terminology
+- **Flavors** - They are the frameworks used to develop a model and that can be immediately interpreted by deployment tools to understand the model.
+For example, sklearn, xgboost, etc.

 ## Metadata
 It is possible to add metadata to the model, like:
 - **Model Signature** - It defines input and output data schema of the model.